Rechargeable lithium metal battery: Characteristics

-Although this type of battery has been available as small coin batteries since the 2000's, attempts to produce larger versions capable of providing large amounts of power have, so far, proved unsuccessful.
+Although this type of battery has been available as small coin batteries since the 2000s, attempts to produce larger versions capable of providing large amounts of power have, so far, proved unsuccessful.
 Lithium metal batteries have very different characteristics to the more common lithium-ion batteries.

 Their terminal voltage is lower than lithium ion ranging from 3.1 volts when fully charged to 1.0 volts at full discharge.
 Unlike lithium ion, the terminal voltage does not steadily fall as discharge proceeds.
 The voltage falls from 3.1 volts to 2.5 within approximately the first 10% of discharge.
 From here the terminal voltage remains relatively constant at 2.5 volts until about 10% of the useable charge remains.
 From here it falls to 1.0 volt at which the battery should not be discharged further as permanent damage will result.

 The biggest disadvantage of the current lithium metal battery (as of 2024) is that the maximum discharge current is a paltry 0.2% of the capacity.
 That is for a 5 mAh battery (a typical current size), the maximum discharge current is just 10 μA.

 The battery's charging requirements are also very different to the lithium ion type.
 Just as the maximum discharge current is very low, so is the maximum charge current.
 The only recommended method is to charge the battery from a voltage supply of exactly 3.1 volts through a current limiting resistor.
 The resistor value is found by dividing 5 by the mAh capacity of the battery.
 The downside is that battery must charge over a 30 hour period.

 The discharge and charge characteristics dictate that this type of battery is only suitable for applications such as memory backup power or powering a real time clock chip in (say) a camera.

 The battery has a temperature characteristic very different to lithium-ion batteries.
 The official temperature range is -20 to 60 °C. Compared with 20 °C, the battery undergoes about a 15% reduction in available capacity at -20 °C which is not that unusual.
 However: at 60 °C, the battery exhibits an additional 5–10% capacity.

 One big advantage is that the self discharge rate of this battery type is the lowest of any existing rechargeable battery technology. so low, in fact, that the batteries have a shelf life of greater than 10 years.